Ohhhh flower markets. Like a candy store for a flower lover.

 Perhaps also its a link to simpler times when the market was the heart and soul of community life.

-An article I wrote for Traveller almost ten years ago reports on the closure of several fresh produce markets in Vietnam, in favour of convenience.
-Back then markets were closing faster than travel guides could be updated and I was sent to many a construction site while looking for culture.
+An article I wrote for Traveller almost ten years ago reports on the closure of several fresh produce markets in Vietnam, in favour of refridgeration and convenience.
+Back then markets were closing faster than travel guides could be updated and in my market quest, I found construction sites where culture used to be.
+Hate to think how many have gone now.

-On the other hand, farmers markets are hugely popular in many parts of the world.
+On the other hand, farmers markets are growing in popularity everywhere.
 In Australia there’s upwards of 200 registered, according to the Australian Farmers Market Association AFMA.

 “Most farmers’ markets are well established and sustainable,” says Jane Adam, National Spokesperson for AFMA.
 “And more are being added to the list all the time.”